-- (a) Manage the effects of earthworks to ensure that: - (i) Erosion and sediment loss is avoided or mitigated; - (ii) Changes to natural water flows and established drainage paths are mitigated; - (iii) Adjoining properties and public services are protected; and - (iv) The importation of cleanfill is avoided in the Residential Zone; and - (v) Adverse effects on historic heritage. - (b) Earthworks are designed and undertaken in a manner that ensures the stability and safety of surrounding land, buildings, infrastructure and structures. - (c) Manage the amount of land being disturbed at any one time to avoid, remedy or mitigate adverse construction noise, vibration, dust, lighting and traffic effects. - (d) Subdivision and development occurs in a manner that maintains fundamental shape, contour and landscape characteristics. - (e) Manage the geotechnical risks to ensure the ground remains sound, safe and stable for the intended land use.
+- (a) Manage the effects of earthworks to ensure that: - (i) Erosion and sediment loss is avoided or mitigated; - (ii) Changes to natural water flows and established drainage paths are mitigated; - (iii) Adjoining properties and public services are protected; and - (iv) The importation of cleanfill is avoided in the Residential Zone. - (b) Earthworks are designed and undertaken in a manner that ensures the stability and safety of surrounding land, buildings and structures. - (c) Manage the amount of land being disturbed at any one time to avoid, remedy or mitigate adverse construction noise, vibration, dust, lighting and traffic effects. - (d) Subdivision and development occurs in a manner that maintains fundamental shape, contour and landscape characteristics. - (e) Manage the geotechnical risks to ensure the ground remains sound, safe and stable for the intended land use.